-Welcome to Briar Cottages Lochearnhead where fishing, boat launch, mooring and use of the hot tub are inclusive.
-Choose luxury 2 bedroom en suite Briar Steading or charming, compact pet friendly Little Briar.
-Both look south over Loch Earn.
+Welcome to Briar Cottages on Loch Earn, Lochearnhead where fishing, petanque and a shot in the hot tub are inclusive.
+Choose luxury 2 bedroom en suite Briar Steading or pet friendly Little Briar for holidays and short breaks all year round.

-Kim and Fraser Proven will welcome you to Briar Cottages self catering on the naturally beautiful banks of Loch Earn in the village of Lochearnhead, whether you choose spacious luxury cottage Briar Steading with 2 bedrooms en-suite or pet friendly cottage Little Briar.
-Both cottages sleep 4 in 2 bedrooms plus a baby.
-Briar Steading has a King size bed and bathroom/shower ensuite plus a twin bedroom with a large walk in wet shower room.
-Little Briar offers a double and twin bedroom with a shared bathroom and shower room.
+- Kim and Fraser Proven will welcome you to Briar Cottages self catering on the naturally beautiful banks of Loch Earn in the village of Lochearnhead, whether you book a week, fortnight or short breaks from 3 nights.
+Choose spacious luxury cottage Briar Steading with 2 bedrooms en-suite or pet friendly cottage Little Briar.
+Both cottages sleep 4 plus a baby in 2 bedrooms.
+Briar Steading has a King size bed and bathroom / power shower ensuite plus a twin bedroom with a large walk in wet shower room.
+Little Briar offers a double and twin bedroom with a shared bathroom and power shower.
 Both cottages face south over Loch Earn with views of Edinample Castle, Ben Our, Glenample and Stuc A Chroin Munro.

 Picture: Sunrise January 2014 from Briar Cottages slipway and garden on Loch Earn